-Google Adwords has been around for almost 18 years!!! 🤯
+Google Ads has been around for more than 18 years!!! 🤯

-There have been tons and tons of blog posts, ebooks, courses, trainings, videos on how to set up Google Adwords campaigns.
+There have been tons and tons of blog posts, ebooks, courses, trainings, videos on how to set up Google Ads campaigns.

-So why do something that has been done 185 thousand times before?
+So why repeat something that has been done 185 thousand times before?

 Despite the abundance of resources, I still see WAY too many online stores screw this part up up.